GalagaBits/JWST-FGS-Spelunker/docs/simple_quickstart.rst

    import spelunker

-   spk = spelunker.load(pid=1534)
+   spk = spelunker.load(pid=1534, token='ENTER_MAST_API_TOKEN')

 This will download guidestar data for Program ID 1534; the ``spk`` object itself can then be used to explore this guidestar data!
+Futhermore, you can specify your MAST API token with the parameter ``token`` to gain access to programs with exclusive rights.
-For example, let us make a plot of the guidestar time-series for the first minutes of this PID:
+Let us make a plot of the guidestar time-series for the first minutes of this PID:

 .. code:: python